wangbx66/icml16-notes/the-big-5.md

 # The Big 5

- * Making sense of people decoding and decoding the mysteries of personality.
+ * Making sense of people and decoding the mysteries of personality.

 The story of the big 5 is motivated from how Klein is able to highlight the main characteristics with only a handful of words.
 Was he intuitively asking himself a set of questions that are as obvious to him as the five Ws?
 Also can we learn a technique to make our own descriptions of people more incisive and complete?